Thursday, June 26, 2014

 Nearby Miletus was the richest and most powerful of the Ionian cities.
 It was the League’s principle port, a centre of government and commerce.
 It was “improved” by the Romans and then destroyed by the Persians.
 The River Menderes had its own agenda and by 700 AD, the port was heavily silted and islands, mere bumps on a flood plain.
 The site remained occupied – farming replaced fishing – and it wasn’t until the 1950’s when a severe earthquake destroyed the village that people were encouraged to move on.

-Miletus’ theatre is in good condition and it is easy to see, like layers of sediment, how individual civilizations have built it up over time.
+The theatre in Miletus is in good condition and it is easy to see, rather like looking at layers of sediment, how individual civilizations had built it up over time.
 The Great Theatre, seating 15000, has Ionian underpinnings.
 On that, the Romans added several floors and finally, a once great Byzantine castle is now a crumbling crown.
 We had time to explore the Baths of Faustina, a huge complex that attests to Miletus’ importance and Emperor Marcus Aurelius’ influence.
 A small army of slaves would have been essential to keeping the Baths at their best.
 Beyond the Baths we found a beautifully restored mosque dated to 1404 and a Seljuk caravanserai.

 Exquisite carving, Temple of Apollo in Didyma